Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Introduction

-In this work, we grow $\approx$500\,nm long \AlScN nanowires on $\approx$200\,nm long AlN nanowire stems (referred to as \AlScN nanowires in the following), the latter self-assembled on 400\,nm-thick TiN/Al$_{2}$O$_{3}$(0001) substrates as described in our previous works \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,auzelle_nanotechnology_2023,john_nanotechnology_2023}.
+In this work, we grow $\approx$500\,nm long \AlScN segments on $\approx$200\,nm long AlN nanowire stems (referred to as \AlScN nanowires in the following).
+The AlN stems are self-assembled on 400\,nm-thick TiN/Al$_{2}$O$_{3}$(0001) templates as described in our previous works \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,auzelle_nanotechnology_2023,john_nanotechnology_2023}.
 We study growth over a wide temperature range, identify the optimum conditions to suppress phase separation, and achieve phase-pure wurtzite \AlScN nanowires over a large compositional range.
-Our self-assembly approach yields large-scale uniform nanowire ensembles and ensures simple device manufacturing by employing the metallic TiN substrate as an integrated bottom electrode.
-This allows us to demonstrate, for the first time, large-area proof-of-principle devices based on \AlScN nanowires, for which we evaluate the piezoelectric charge and voltage responses as well as the energy harvesting efficiency, and compare the results with bulk AlN and ZnO, and with commonly available \AlScN thin films.
+Our self-assembly approach yields large-scale uniform nanowire ensembles and ensures simple device manufacturing by employing the metallic TiN layer as an integrated bottom electrode.
+This allows us to demonstrate, for the first time, large-area proof-of-principle nanogenerators based on \AlScN nanowires, for which we evaluate the piezoelectric charge and voltage responses as well as the energy harvesting efficiency, and compare the results with bulk AlN and ZnO, and with commonly available \AlScN thin films.